panshu02/Face-Emotion-Recognition-using-CNN/README.md

 # Face-Emotion-Recognition-using-CNN
-Using keras API to import faces dataset with 7 types of face emotions and then using TensorFlow2 to make CNN using Conv2D layer on a dataset imported from Kaggle API using a kaggle account API key.
+Using keras API to import faces dataset with 7 types of face emotions and then using TensorFlow2 to make CNN using Conv2D layer and training it on the dataset to predict the test face emotions.